-The Mineral Resources Map found in the Franklin County Growth Management Comprehensive Plan (Franklin County 2008) indicates there are 21 mineral resource sites within Franklin County.
+The Mineral Resources Map found in the Franklin County Growth Management Comprehensive Plan (Franklin County 20088) indicates there are 21 mineral resource sites within Franklin County.
 The mineral resource lands were identified through a review of local conditions, DNR surface mining data (DNR Permits), U.S. Geological Survey (USGS) mapping and Soil Conservation Service soils data.
-Of the 21 sites identified in the Franklin County map, three are located within the City of Pasco.
+Of the 21 sites identified in the Franklin County map. three are located within the City of Pasco.
 The Pasco Shops site, located near the southwest corner of Argent Road and Stearman Avenue, is in fact a stockpile site for the County Road Department and not a mineral extraction location.
 The other two sites are located on the western edge of the community near Harris Road in Section 12, Township 9 North Range 28 East; and Section 7, Township 9 North Range 29 East.
 The sites (land owned by different owners) are part of the Central Pre-Mix pit that is used for mineral extraction.
 These are the only known mineral resource lands of commercial significance within the UGA.
 These lands contain one of the best gravel deposits in Franklin County.
 Gravel has been mined at this location since the early 1950s.
 Prior to that time, it has been reported that gold mining occurred in the area.

-&lt;sup>7 DNR (Washington State Department of Natural Resources - Washington Division of Geology and Earth Resources), 2000.
+7 DNR (Washington State Department of Natural Resources - Washington Division of Geology and Earth Resources), 2000.
 Mining Regulations in Washington.
 September 2000.

-&lt;sup>8 Franklin County, WA, 2008.
+8 Franklin County, WA, 2008.
 Franklin County Growth Management Comprehensive Plan.
 February 27, 2008.

 Presently, American Rock Products is mining the lands and producing various types of crushed rock.
 American Rock Products also produces ready mix concrete utilizing gravel the company mines.
-The crushed rock and sand that are derived from the American Rock pit are used throughout the region in the construction industry.